 Invasive Species And Pests

-Invasive species are non-native species whose introduction to an ecosystem causes harm to the environment, economy or human heath.
+Invasive species are non-native species whose introduction to an ecosystem causes harm to the environment, economy or human health.
 They are generally aggressive species that out-compete and can eradicate native species.
 In Hawaii (known as “ground zero for invasive species” and the “extinction capital of the world”), invasive species are accelerating the rate of extinction of native species, spreading into and causing the loss of native forest communities, and negatively impacting Hawaii’s watersheds, agriculture, human health and overall economy.

 “In 1994, the federal Office of Technology Assessment declared Hawaii’s alien pest species problem the worst in the nation…”